Seo-In Kim: University of California, Santa Barbara

 Seo-In Kim transferred to UCSB following his sophomore season at Duke University.
 In 2015, he ended his junior year with 22 appearances, 2 goals, and 1 assist.
 Highlighting his UCSB career, Kim scored a diving header against Blue Green Rivals, Cal Poly.
 Seo-In scored the opening goal against Clemson during the 2015 NCAA Division I Men's Soccer Tournament.
 Kim utilized a medical redshirt for the 2016 season due to an ACL tear.
 In 2017, he played his senior season appearing in all 19 matches.

-Professional career

 SIMA Águilas

 In 2018, Seo-In Kim briefly played for SIMA Águilas in the USL League 2.
 In his time there he played in 5 games and registered 1 goal.
 Kim was brought in by Michael Potempa in anticipation of Orlando City B's return to USL League 1.

 Qormi F.C.

 In July 2018, Kim signed for Qormi F.C. of the Maltese Premier League.
 He started in 11 matches out of 12 appearances, one being in the Maltese FA Trophy.
 Kim was selected as Man of the Match during Week 1 and 8.
 In January 2019, Qormi announced that Kim was not retained.
 Kim requested for his release from Qormi FC and became a free agent on January 4, 2019.